IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-09-03-Behind The Scenes #1.md

 	<img src="/images/Photo_Blog/Idyllic_Stand_Process_26.jpg">
  </div>

-Once all the parts have been arranged, I finally get to wrap and pack everthing together.
+Once all the parts have been arranged, I finally get to wrap and pack everything together.

 In the future, I aim to have correctly sized boxes to package my Stands into.
 Currently, the total package weighs roughly 400g.